Darexaban

 Darexaban (YM150) is a direct inhibitor of factor Xa created by Astellas Pharma.
 It is an experimental drug that acts as an anticoagulant and antithrombotic to prevent venous thromboembolism after a major orthopaedic surgery, stroke in patients with atrial fibrillation and possibly ischemic events in acute coronary syndrome.
-It is used in form of the maleate.
 The development of darexaban was discontinued in September 2011.

 Clinical uses

 Atrial fibrillation

 Atrial fibrillation is an abnormal heart rhythm that causes a reduction in the cardiac output and blood flow to the brain.
 It also promotes the formation of blood clots in the atrial chambers of the heart.
 Atrial fibrillation is associated with an increased risk of embolic stroke due to the increased risk of blood clot development.
 Oral anticoagulant drugs such as Darexaban decrease the incidence and severity of stroke in patients with atrial fibrillation by preventing the formation of blood clots.

 Contraindictions

 The RUBY-1 phase II trial results show that oral administration of darexaban in combination with the standard dual antiplatelet therapy used for acute coronary syndrome (ACS) patients caused a two- to four-fold increase in bleeding rates and no effect on ACS.
 Though there were no cases of fatal bleeding or intracranial haemorrhage, the results of this study questions the concept of adding an oral anticoagulant to standard of care dual antiplatelet therapy in order to prevent recurrent ischemic events after ACS.
 The development of darexaban was discontinued in September 2011.